cncf/wg-coc/README.md

 -  **[Updated CNCF Code of Conduct]:** This document will contain improvements to the existing CNCF Code of Conduct and will eventually replace the existing CNCF Code of Conduct.
 -  **[CNCF Code of Conduct Committee Description]:** This document will describe the size, composition, eligibility requirements, term lengths, procedures for electing or appointing the committee members, and decision-making processes.
 -  **[Incident Resolution Procedures]:** This document will explain how to submit a report, policies regarding information sharing and confidentiality, how conflicts of interest are dealt with, and other procedures related to review, investigation, and resolution of an incident.
--  **[Jurisdiction and Policy:](https://github.com/cncf/wg-coc/blob/main/coc-committee-jurisdiction-policy-proposed.md)**  This document will explain how to determine whether an incident falls under the jurisdiction of LF Events, the CNCF CoC Committee, or a project-level CoC Committee.
+-  **[Jurisdiction Policy:](https://github.com/cncf/wg-coc/blob/main/coc-committee-jurisdiction-policy-proposed.md)**  This document will explain how to determine whether an incident falls under the jurisdiction of LF Events, the CNCF CoC Committee, or a project-level CoC Committee.

 The Working Group will **not** review or resolve Code of Conduct complaints.
 Resolution of Code of Conduct incidents will continue to be handled by the [Interim CNCF Code of Conduct Committee](https://www.cncf.io/conduct/committee/) until a more permanent committee structure results from the output of the Working Group.